TnRc/FinanceCalculator/README.txt

 --Assumptions--
-Rounding to 2 decimal places with 'to even' midpoint rounding A zero or negative value will result in zero interestS
+Rounding to 2 decimal places with 'to even' midpoint rounding A zero or negative value will result in zero interest

 --Tools--
 .NET 4.0.3 framework